How much does tirzepatide cost with and without insurance?

 How to get tirzepatide

-Since tirzepatide is a prescription drug, they require a Rx from a healthcare provider.
+Since tirzepatide is a prescription drug, it requires a prescription from a healthcare provider.
 If you believe tirzepatide may be a good fit, schedule an appointment with a healthcare provider who can assess your symptoms and determine the best treatment plan.

 Alternatively, you can get a tirzepatide prescription through Ro’s program that offers: